 Real and personal property.
-Whether the law relating to real and personal property (including, but not limited to, a Marketable Title Act, covenants, servitudes, conditions, and restrictions on land use or relating to land, possibilities of reverter, powers of termination, Section 1464 of the Civil Code, escheat of property and the disposition of unalaimed or abandoned property, eminent domain, quiet title actions, abandonment or vacation of public streets and highways, partition, rights and duties attendant upon termination or abandonment of a lease, powers of appointment, and related matters) should be revised.
+Whether the law relating to real and personal property (including, but not limited to, a Marketable Title Act, covenants, servitudes, conditions, and restrictions on land use or relating to land, possibilities of reverter, powers of termination, Section 1464 of the Civil Code, escheat of property and the disposition of unclaimed or abandoned property, eminent domain, quiet title actions, abandonment or vacation of public streets and highways, partition, rights and duties attendant upon assignment, subletting, termination, or abandonment of a lease, powers of appointment, and related matters) should be revised.
 (Authorized by 1983 Cal.
 Stat. res. ch.
 40, consolidating various previously authorized aspects of real and personal property law into one comprehensive topic.)

-community property) should be revised.
+Family law.
+Whether the law relating to family law (including, but not limited to, community property) should be revised.
 (Authorized by 1983 Cal.
 Stat. res. ch.
 40. See also 1978 Cal.
 Stat. res. ch.
 65; 16 Cal.
 L. Revision Comm'n Reports 2019 (1982); 14 Cal.
 L. Revision Comm'n Reports 22 (1978).)

 Prejudgment interest.
-Whether the 1 in civil actions and related matters should be revised.
+Whether the law relating to the award of prejudgment interest in civil actions and related matters should be revised.
 (Authorized by 1971 Cal.
 Stat. res. ch.
 75.)